giuthas/patkit/README.md

 ### Program license

-SATKIT is licensed under [GPL 3.0](https://github.com/giuthas/satkit/blob/master/LICENSE.markdown).
+PATKIT is licensed under [GPL 3.0](https://github.com/giuthas/satkit/blob/master/LICENSE.markdown).

 This program (see below for data) is free software: you can redistribute it and/or modify it under the terms of the GNU General